No one on earth or even in mythology defeated Death, except Jesus. Life finally conquered death. Can you feel it?

 This question is important for people who call themselves Christians as well as for people who do not.
 Three acquaintances of mine, calling themselves Christians:

-2. Another works at a Catholic school and attends a Catholic church.
-At the end of a conversation on the Saturday before Easter, his colleague says “He is risen, He is risen indeed!”
+- Another works at a Catholic school and attends a Catholic church.
+At the end of a conversation on the Saturday before Easter, his colleague says, “He is risen, He is risen indeed!”
 The man shrugs, and walks away.

-Such opinions are not an option for mankind.
+Such opinions are not logical options for mankind.
 Either Jesus rose again and we believe what He said and do what He commands, or He did not and we find a different, or no, religion.
 The Bible leaves us no middle ground.
+We can’t piece together a religion based on our personal wishes and fears, and then expect that religion to be objectively true.
+To do so is like mixing five different puzzles on a puzzle board and expecting the pieces to fit into a beautiful picture.

 A note about “Proof”

 In fields like mathematics it is possible to be certain about when something is proved and when it is not.
-Few would doubt that 1+1=2, and those who did would be considered diseased or dimwits.
+Few would doubt that 1+1=2, and those who did would be considered diseased or dimwitted.
 Observations in the natural sciences are not considered as certain as the rules of mathematics but still good enough to “take to the bank.”
-Observations in the social sciences, largely due to the inherent unpredictability of man, are still less so.
+We fly in airplanes and talk on cell phones based on our knowledge of natural science.
+Observations in the social sciences, largely due to the inherent unpredictability of man, are still less reliable.
 It is possible to know how an inanimate object or a chemical compound will behave under a specified set of conditions; people are much less certain.

 History is less certain still.
 It cannot be repeated, and accounts that we have are invariably limited.
-One limitation is space; it is impossible to record every detail about an historical event, nor even to know exactly which details are critical and which are not.
+One limitation is space; it is impossible to record every detail about an historical event, or even to know exactly which details are critical and which are not.
 Another limitation is perspective; every person has inherent biases and motivations which color what they see, how they see it, and what and how they write about it.
+Physical science is also impacted by human biases, but the repeatability of science offsets many such individual prejudices.

 It does not follow, however, that nothing in history can be proved or believed.
 Every legal case hinges on the historical record; who said and did what to whom.
 Every science is based on history; who discovered what, when and how?
 Every human family is founded in history; who married whom, who are their children and how do we know?
 Every human activity is set in history; who earned what degree, did what job, and received what accolade?
 It is impossible for man to ignore history, and disingenuous for skeptics to disallow the historical record as a source of real knowledge.